Last Updated on by Redação 3

 But probably, many of you might don’t know that Dubai was a small fishing town in the past century but with the discovery of oil by the United Arab Emirates (Dubai is one of the 7 Emirates), Dubai has turned into a stylish and luxury city.

 Dubai is a city of promise and it is quite safe for travelers as the crime rate is very low.
 There are a lot of things to do in Dubai, to taste and to shop.
-You can enjoy different types of activities in Dubai like sandboarding, visiting skyscrapers (Dubai’s Burj Khalifa is the tallest building in the world), shopping malls, and much more.
+You can enjoy different types of activities in the city like sandboarding, visiting skyscrapers (Dubai’s Burj Khalifa is the tallest building in the world), shopping malls, enjoy the night life and the midnight layover in Dubai, plus much more.

 However, before visiting Dubai, it’s important to research all the important things so that your trip will be more exciting and budget-friendly.
 I visited Dubai, Abu Dhabi, and Al Ain Emirates in the United Arab Emirates in 2019 and I had a blast!
 So I definitely recommend it!